dwhindman/Portfolio/README.md

 This portfolio is professional information about me and my coding journey.
-This should also contain contact info and links to socials.
+This also contains contact info and links to socials.